kubernetes-sigs/azurefile-csi-driver/docs/managed-identity-mount.md

 ## Static Provisioning

-> bring your own storage account
+> If you are using your own storage account, please ensure that the `SMBOauth` property is enabled for that account.

 1. create PV with your own account
     ```yml